Few words pack so much punch as this one: Cancer.

 Jozie does offer a couple of important points to consider.

-The other point is you might require at least some level of assistance from loved ones – even if it’s as relatively simple as transportation.
+The other point is that you might require at least some assistance from loved ones – even if it’s as simple as transportation.

 Turn adversity to opportunity

-Sharing your journey with trusted friends and loved ones can help you reduce anxiety, isolation and fear.
+Sharing your journey with trusted friends and family members can help you reduce anxiety, isolation and fear.
 Peer support groups reinforce the reality that you are not alone.

 “I also think it’s important to mention the role spirituality plays,” Jozie said.
-“If somebody does have faith and belief in God, this is the time to really rely on that.
-Faith really does reduce a lot of the anxiety and bring peace when you are going through something traumatic.”
+“If somebody has faith and belief in God, this is the time to rely on that.
+Faith and spirituality can reduce anxiety and bring peace when you are going through something traumatic.”

 “A cancer diagnosis will change you,” she said.
 “You can’t control that you have cancer, and you don’t have control over what happens to you during treatment.
-But the remainder, your survivorship, you have control over that.
+But you can control how you view the challenges along the way and how you approach and navigate them.

 “So find control over whatever you can.
 Set a daily routine.
 Keep a journal.
 Try to implement healthy lifestyle choices.
 Exercise as you can.
 Reassess your values and priorities.
-Take this opportunity to grab the bull by the horns and change your trajectory, wherever possible.”
+The changes that can occur after a cancer diagnosis can lead to personal growth and a newfound outlook on life.”